corbindavenport/link-cleaner/README.md

 ### Privacy Policy

 Link Cleaner uses [Plausible Analytics](https://plausible.io) to report anonymous usage data, including how many times the app is open, how long it is used, the current country, and how many times links are cleaned.
 Links are **not** sent anywhere during or after cleaning.
+See the [PRIVACY.md](Privacy Policy) for more information.

 ### Credits